 “Over the past seven years, Alyson has shown me what makes a kickass Canadian.
 Her passion for sport, work and life is infectious.
 The mood changes when she’s around; she pushes and inspires everyone around her to keep working and never give up.” —Danielle Fortin, Capitals co-captain, two-time Canadian National Champion, 2004 Junior World Champion (Team Canada)

 Alyson’s commitment to always giving 100% has garnered her a long list of awards and accomplishments.
 As co-captain of Lotus, she led the team to win gold at the Canadian Ultimate Championships (CUC) in 2004, 2006 and 2009, and was also named MVP in 2006.
 As co-captain of Capitals, she has consistently helped the team climb the rankings during the highly competitive American fall series, leading to an unprecedented spot in the finals in 2010.
 (Capitals finished second, with San Francisco’s Fury taking first place for the fifth consecutive year.)
 Alyson played on Team Canada at the 2004 and 2008 World Ultimate Championships, where they won gold and bronze respectively, and was one of six women selected to play on Team Canada at the 2009 World Games in Taiwan, where they finished fourth.
-In 2009, Alyson was the recipient of the Canadian Ultimate Players Association’s (CUPA) inaugural award for Female Athlete of the Year.
+In 2009, she received the Canadian Ultimate Players Association’s (CUPA) inaugural award for Female Athlete of the Year.

 Phew.
 And I haven’t even gotten to her other sports, or her professional achievements.